huangy6/beat_pd/README.md

 conda activate beat-pd-team-dbmi
 ```

-To enable the Snakefile to download the raw data files, set your Synapse credentials in the following environment variables:
+To enable the Snakefile to download raw data files (for the community-phase clinical measurements), set your Synapse credentials in the following environment variables:

 ```sh
 export SYNAPSE_USERNAME="my_username_here"